earthlab/earthlab.github.io/_posts/workshops/python-open-science-tool-setup/2018-07-20-setup-03-how-to-access-and-use-shell-to-setup-a-working-directory.md

 Your results may be slightly different depending on your operating system and how you have customized your filesystem.

-*  pwd: print working directory- prints the name of the directory you are working from
+*  `pwd`: This command prints the name of the directory in which you are currently working.

 ```bash
 $ pwd